0xkaranchauhan/solidity-assignment/Readme.md

-# NFTStaker

-### NFTStaker is a smart contract that allows users to stake NFTs and earn rewards in the form of ERC20 tokens.
+# NFTStaker: ### NFTStaker is a smart contract that allows users to stake NFTs and earn rewards in the form of ERC20 tokens.

 ## Features: